CT Cervical Spine - CAM 705

 Evaluation of Neurologic Deficits1,2

-- With any of the following new neurological deficits documented on physical exam
+- With any of the following new neurological deficits documented on physical exam that localizes to the cervical spine:

 - Upper or lower extremity increase muscle tone/spasticity